Learn all about the culinary herb mint. How to grow, harvest and preserve mint in the home garden. Plus ideas to use

 Peppermint is used more often as a medicinal herb rather than Spearmint, which is mostly a culinary herb.
 However, if a less potent remedy is desired, spearmint is a good substitute.

 Mint has been known to soothe toothaches, ease digestive troubles and treat colic in children.
 Mint tea can be made from fresh or dried leaves.
 This makes a tasty and refreshing after-dinner beverage to calm the stomach.

 Mint is used as an aromatic herb in scented sachets and potpourris.
 Mint is also used as a cooling agent and is popular in pain-relieving lotions or facials to cleanse the skin.

 Mint is a popular culinary herb most used in flavoring candies, teas, and jellies.
 It’s one of the most vigorous growers in the garden but is also suited to container growing.

-While peppermint and spearmint are the most popular varieties, there are an amazing range of flavors being developed that are worth a try.
+While peppermint and spearmint are the most popular varieties, there is an amazing range of flavors being developed that are worth a try.
 Why not add a bit of apple, orange, or chocolate peppermint to your garden this year?